husarion/panther_ros/README.md

 catkin_make -DCATKIN_ENABLE_TESTING=0 -DCMAKE_BUILD_TYPE=Release
 ```

-After succesfull build run
+After successful build run
 ``` bash
 roslaunch panther_bringup bringup.launch
 ```

-This will launch all nodes related to Panhter robot selecting them to match your specyfic hardware revision.
-Don't forget thos packages require environment variables that are set during boot procedure of Panther.
+This will launch all nodes related to Panther robot, selecting them to match your specific hardware revision.
+Please keep in mind, this packages require environment variables that are set during boot procedure of Panther.

 ## Build and run simulation

-In order to bould your system run:
+To build your system run:
 ``` bash
 export HUSARION_ROS_BUILD_TYPE=simulation